davidfischer/django-webpack-boilerplate/README.md

 # Django Webpack Boilerplate

-A sample Django project that uses Webpack to manage and bundle static assets.
+A sample Django project that uses Webpack to manage, bundle, and process static assets.

 ## Prerequisites